How Was Totila Able to Sack Rome in AD 546

 Once he was crowned king, Totila played the long game against his Byzantine foes.
 Instead of sending the bulk of his army into head-on confrontations, Totila showed patience by ambushing smaller Byzantine detachments and by employing long-range sieges instead of attacking city walls directly.
 Totila’s early, modest successes were enough to raise the spirit of the Ostrogoths – he was able to raise an army of 5,000 men in the winter of 541/42 that fought its way to victory that spring in the city of Faenza against a superior Byzantine force.

 Just before Christmas, on December 17, 546, Totila’s sacking of Rome began.
 It was actually quite anti-climatic compared to the previous sackings of Rome and involved more guile than brute force.
 Totila was aided by the fact that Besssas, the commander of the Byzantine garrison in Rome, was woefully unprepared as he neglected the city’s defenses.
-The Ostrogoths were then able to bribe some of the gate keepers who had no real allegiance to Rome as they were ethnic Isaurians.
-After some negotiating, the Isaurians agreed to led the Ostrogoths into the city’s gates.
-The sixth century Byzantine historian, Procopius, wrote:
+The Ostrogoths were then able to bribe some of the gatekeepers who had no real allegiance to Rome as they were ethnic Isaurians.
+After some negotiating, the Isaurians agreed to lead the Ostrogoths into the city’s gates.
+The sixth-century Byzantine historian, Procopius, wrote:

 “Totila, then, as soon as night came on, put his whole force under arms in silence and led them up near the Asinarian Gate.
 And he commanded four men who were conspicuous among the Goths for their bravery and strength to climb up the ropes with the Isaurians to the battlements, during that part of the night, of course, in which the guarding of that portion of the wall fell to the Isaurians while the others were taking their turn at sleeping.
-And when these men got inside the fortifications, they descended to the Asinarian Gate without meeting any opposition; there they shattered with axes both the wooden beam with which the Romans customarily made the gates fast by fitting it into recesses in the wall on either side, and also all the ironwork into which the guards always inserted their keys to shut the gates or open them according to the need of the moment.
+And when these men got inside the fortifications, they descended to the Asinarian Gate without meeting any opposition.
 Then they swung the gates open, just as they wished to do, and without any trouble received Totila and the Gothic army into the city.”

 Because he was a Christian, Totila forbade his men from committing any widespread pillaging once inside the city walls, which resulted in an extremely low causality count according to Procopius.
 Totila then tried to make peace with Justinian, but when he realized the Byzantine Emperor did not want to negotiate, he destroyed much of Rome’s walls and left the city.
 Totila tried to take Rome again later that year but failed and moved on to other parts of Italy.